About Us

 The Mayor

-In May 2024, Claire Ward was elected Mayor of the East Midlands, representing 2.2 million people across the region.
+Claire Ward is the Mayor of the East Midlands, representing 2.2 million people who live and work across the region.

-As the Chair of the East Midlands Combined County Authority, the Mayor works with partners across the region and beyond to deliver transformational change for the East Midlands.
+As Chair of the East Midlands Combined County Authority, the Mayor brings people together from across the region and beyond, working in partnership to deliver real, lasting change.

 Find out more about The Mayor